mmeyer2k/dcrypt/README.md

 ## Stream Ciphers

 ### One Time Pad Encryption
-Fast symmetric stream encryption is available with the `\Dcrypt\Otp` class.
+Fast symmetric stream encryption is available with the `Otp` class.
-`\Dcrypt\Otp` uses SHA-512 (by default) to output a keystream that is ⊕'d with the input in 512 bit chunks.
+`Otp` uses SHA-512 (by default) to output a keystream that is ⊕'d with the input in 512 bit chunks.
 ```php
 $encrypted = \Dcrypt\Otp::crypt($plaintext, $password);

 $plaintext = \Dcrypt\Otp::crypt($encrypted, $password);
 ```

-`\Dcrypt\Otp` can also be configured to use any other hashing algorithm to generate the pseudorandom keystream.
+`Otp` can also be configured to use any other hashing algorithm to generate the pseudorandom keystream.
 ```php
 $encrypted = \Dcrypt\Otp::crypt($plaintext, $password, 'whirlpool');